bassam-2023/wintrchess/docs/hosting.md

 - Git
 - Node.js 22 or later
+- MongoDB
-- Docker if you want to host with that
+- Docker, if you want to host with that

 ## Setup